Andrea LaFontaine, Executive Director

 Dedicated to protecting Michigan’s natural resources and our outdoor heritage, Andrea is a current Commissioner for Oakland County Parks and Recreation and a board member of Heart of the Lakes, Six Rivers Land Conservancy and Kadima Mental Health Services.
 She holds a Bachelor of Science and a Master’s degree in Public Administration both from Central Michigan University.
 An avid outdoor recreation enthusiast, Andrea and her family are frequent trail visitors and value all that trails have to offer.

-Trails Team Consulting Advocate
+John Calvert, Trails Team Consulting Advocate

 John Calvert is a long-time trail advocate, founder of the Friends of the Lakelands Trail, former bike-shop owner, personal trail advisor for Mike Levine and one of the most resourceful, knowledgeable trail advocates in the state.
 John is a swimmer, bike enthusiast, trivia expert and friend to us all!
 John is also proud of the work he has done on the local Safe Routes to School program in Pinckney.